 In all states, it is legal to have your loved one’s body at home after they die.
 Mississippi does not require you to involve a licensed funeral director in making or carrying out final arrangements.
 (See, for example, Mississippi Code § 73-11-63 (2018), which permits religious groups and “families, friends or neighbors of deceased persons” to prepare and bury their dead.)

 Mississippi law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to the deceased person, if they made a “preneed contract,” and after that to family members in an established order.

 In Mississippi, a body must be embalmed or refrigerated if: